BWibo/3dcitydb-mkdocs/docs/first-steps/setup.md

 ### Step 4 - Execute the `create-db` script

 Once the connection details have been set in the `connection-details` file, execute the `create-db.[sh|bat]` script located in the same folder to begin the setup process.
-You can do this either by double-clicking the script by running it from within a shell environment.
+You can do this either by double-clicking the script or by running it from within a shell environment.
 On UNIX/Linux machines, you may first need to set the appropriate file permissions to make the script executable.

 === "Linux"